CojocaruAlexandraFlavia/CarSalesCompany-Database/README.md

-# CarSalesCompany-Database
+# Car Sales Company Database
-Database Management Systems Project
+Database Management Systems project where the database stores all the cars models, clients and their acquisitions.